SE-Alpha-Project/hw1/README.md

 Hi Everyone!

 We are Team SE_Alpha.
 Welcome to our Github profile!
-This is our first HomeWork which is based on buidling a github repo by using Python programming
+This is our first HomeWork which is based on building a github repo by using Python programming

 ![Static Badge](https://img.shields.io/badge/python-3.13-brightgreen)